Canon M50 Mark II vs Sony A6600

 It is notable that the A6600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M50 Mark II lacks such a headphone port.

 Both the M50 Mark II and the A6600 are recent models that are part of the current product line-up.
 The A6600 replaced the earlier Sony A6500, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M50 Mark II and A6600 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Sony A6600 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 Mark II and the Sony A6600?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.